 At age 10, these eyes are heavy with secrets, though I managed a bit of a smile.
-I shudder at the horrific memories, fearing shame will creep back in, and that even I will diminish the catastrophic damage done.
+I shudder at the horrific memories, fearing shame will creep back in, and that I will diminish the catastrophic damage done, even now.

-Another picture remains hidden in a stack because it is still painful for me to see the emptiness of the young face staring back at me.
+Another picture remains hidden in a stack because it still pains me to see the emptiness of the young face staring back at me.
 It is my sixth-grade photo.
 The year I began to understand an inkling of what happened to me.

-Besides my parents and family who named me Melissa, Bride, Mama, and Mia, other people and things named me.
+Besides my parents and family who named me Melissa, Bride, Mama, and Mia, other people and happenings named me.

 Cruel kids on the school play yard.
 Too much time alone.
 My sins and failures.